civetweb/civetweb/docs/Embedding.md

 CivetWeb is primarily designed so applications can easily add HTTP and HTTPS server as well as WebSocket functionality.
 For example, an application server could use CivetWeb to enable a web service interface for automation or remote control.

 However, it can also be used as a stand-alone executable.
 It can deliver static files and offers built-in server side Lua, JavaScript and CGI support.
+Some instructions how to build the stand-alone server can be found in [Building.md](https://github.com/civetweb/civetweb/blob/master/docs/Building.md).

 Files
 ------